-These are a few of the complex questions that an inherited IRA presents to the recipient, and the recently passed SECURE Act shook up longstanding practices.
+These are a few of the complex questions that an inherited IRA presents to the recipient, and the SECURE Act shook up long-standing practices, creating more confusion.

-Some experts advise IRA beneficiaries to do nothing until they’ve met with a financial adviser who can explain their options.
+Some experts advise IRA beneficiaries to do nothing until they’ve met with a financial advisor who can explain their options.

 At that point, you’re in trouble.
 Before that happens, learn these six must-know tips for handling an inherited IRA.